isabella232/win32-pr.es-es/desktop-src/extensible-storage-engine/esentfatalexception-class.md

 ---
 # <a name="esentfatalexception-class"></a>Clase EsentFatalException

-Clase base para excepciones fatales.
+Clase base para excepciones irreales.

 ## <a name="inheritance-hierarchy"></a>Jerarquía de herencia